NeilsVintageComputers/Kimtron-ABM85-Terminal/README.md

 The resultant schematic showed the D0 pin is not used, a red herring.
 However with a schematic it didnt take long to find the problem was a faulty U15 in the character attribute circuit.
 With this replaced correct video was displayed on the crt!!!

+So now I had video on the screen, next step was to connect the keyboard and test the terminal.
+No data came out!
+Swapped over the uart chip from the printer port, no change.

+I replaced the uart chip (I had some in stock), still no data, removed the 1488 and 1489 and tested them, both were faulty!
+Decided to replace the uart and driver chips together in case one was blowing up the other.
+Removed the 1488 and 1489 chips from the printer channel, tested them and found 1488 was faulty as well.

+I ordered some replacement chips then replaced the uart and 1488/1489 chips which fixed the last problem with the terminal!!!!!
+Time for a beer :)